Tuition & Fees

 HOUSING and living expenses

-For the first quarter of this program, students will attend classes on the WWU campus and live near the University; graduates will be responsible for their own housing and food costs during this time.
+For the first quarter of this program, students will spend a majority of their time outdoors exploring the natural and cultural history of the North Cascades ecosystem; graduates will be responsible for their own housing and food costs during this time (the Institute will provide assistance in locating housing).
 During the next four quarters, students are provided housing and partial board on or near the Environmental Learning Center.
-For the final two quarters, students will live near WWU in Bellingham and will provide their own housing.
+For the final two quarters, students will live near WWU in Bellingham and provide their own housing.
 Students are responsible for their own health insurance, books and supplies, transportation, computer and personal outdoor equipment.

 North Cascades Institute

-North Cascades Institute's Residency fee is $16,325.50* for the 2013 - 2014 If all North Cascades Institute and Western Washington University Graduate School application materials are received by January 15th, student will receive a $500 residency fee discount.
+North Cascades Institute's Residency fee is $16,800* for 2014-2015.
+If all North Cascades Institute and Western Washington University Graduate School application materials are received by January 15th, student will receive a $500 residency fee discount.
 Discounts are applied to the final residency quarter fees.
-North Cascades Institute also offers individual scholarships of up to $2000; please contact for more details.
+North Cascades Institute also offers individual scholarships of up to $2000; please contact email@example.com for more details.

 Wilderness First Responder certification is required for this graduate program.
 You will need your WFR certificate prior to the start of the residency.
 The estimated cost for certification is $600-$800.